segmentio/segment-docs/src/connections/spec/best-practices-event.md

 How do you to determine which type of call you should use?
 When should you make a Page call instead of a just using a Track call?
 In theory, you _could_ put together a full implementation using only track events, but this is a bad idea - this page explains some of the things you should consider when deciding which call to use.

-Segment _strongly_ encourages you to follow the spec for clarity and simplicity's sake, however we also give you the flexibility to make only the calls that fit your needs.
+Segment _strongly_ encourages you to follow [the Spec](/docs/connections/spec/) for clarity and simplicity's sake, however we also give you the flexibility to make only the calls that fit your needs.
 In the end, it is up to you.

 ## What is the Spec?